shurelreynolds/marsrover/README.md

 - On Move R2(x=R(-1).x,R(-1).y)
 - Facing West at point 0,0 and M1 will set Rover at the last position 5,0
 - When facing North at position 0,5 and M1 will set Rover at 0,0
+- Two numbers separated by a space denotes setting the coords to these numbers
+- 1 2 N Two numbers and either N E W S denotes changing the position and defining the facing position of the vehicle
+- A string of character determines where the vehicle should move to.
+M for 1 move, R-for Right L-for Left eg. MMRMMRMRRM

 Test Plan